cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 |---|---|---|
 | Action 1  | 10, 2  | 3, -1  |

-In this case, Player 2 prefers to play Action 1 since 2 > -1, so we have a Nash Equilibrium with both players playing Action 1 100% of the time (also known as a pure strategy) and the payouts will be 10 to Player 1 and 2 to Player 2.
-The issue with Player 2's Action 1 having a tie with Action 3 when Player 1 played Action 3 was resolved because we now know that Player 1 will never actually play that action.
+In this case, Player 2 prefers to play Action 1 since 2 > -1, so we have a Nash Equilibrium with both players playing Action 1 100% of the time (also known as a **pure strategy**) and the payouts will be 10 to Player 1 and 2 to Player 2.
+The issue with Player 2's Action 1 having a tie with Action 3 when Player 1 played Action 3 was resolved because we now know that Player 1 will never actually play that action and when Player 1 plays Action 1, Player 2 will always prefer Action 1 to Action 3.

 | P1/2  | Action 1  |
 |---|---|